dazhongli/UnitCPT/README.md

 ## How to communicate between different pages

-1. designed a data structure in `app.py`, when calling the layout, this needs to be function, such that it will get updated when switching back to the original page
+1. designed a data structure in `app.py`, when calling the layout, this needs to be function, such that it will get updated when switching back to the original page.